Toyota Alphard: 2018 facelift

 The facelifted third generation Alphard and second generation Vellfire were unveiled on 25 December 2017 and released on 8 January 2018.
 Most of the changes are only to the exterior and powertrain, whereas interior equipment remains largely similar with minor changes.
-New rectangular taillights replace the horizontal ones on the Vellfire, mimicking the design of the second generation's taillights.
+New trapezoidal taillights replace the horizontal ones on the Vellfire, mimicking the design of the second generation's taillights.
 The Alphard gets slimmer LED headlights and a larger grille up front.
 Both models can be optioned with sequential blinkers.
 Also new is an updated V6 engine, the 2GR-FKS that replaces the outgoing 2GR-FE (except for Hong Kong, due to the emission rules).
 Output has increased to 300 PS and 362 Nm.
 Also new is a Direct-Shift 8-speed automatic, that replaces the 6-speed Super ECT that is only found in V6-powered variants.
 Accelerating from 0-100 km/h can be achieved in 7.5 seconds.
 The debut of the second generation Toyota Safety Sense system is launched with the facelifted Alphard and Vellfire, which became standard equipment across all variants.

 On 1 May 2020, the Alphard and Vellfire became available at all Toyota dealership sales channels in Japan (Toyota Store, Toyopet Store, Corolla Store and Netz), and the Netz logo emblem on the Vellfire's front grille was replaced by the Toyota logo emblem.

 In April 2021, trim levels for the Vellfire in Japan were reduced to one special edition trim, Golden Eyes II, due to decreasing sales as the result of the dealership line-up unification in 2020.

 In the same month, the Vellfire in China was renamed to Toyota Crown Vellfire (皇冠威尔法 (皇冠威爾法, Huángguàn Wēiěrfǎ)), with the inclusion of the Crown logo replacing the front Toyota logo, and in other places such as the hubcaps and instrument cluster.

-In June 2022, orders of the AH30 Alphard and Vellfire were suspended, and production ended, resulting in the minivans being unavailable for brand new purchase for a year.
-As a result, when the AH40 Alphard and Vellfire launched in June 2023, demand for the new minivans was huge, forcing orders to be suspended in late 2023 when the wait time for delivery of the models extended to a year.
+In June 2022, orders of the AH30 Alphard and Vellfire were suspended, and production ended, resulting in the MPVs being unavailable for brand new purchase for a year.
+As a result, when the AH40 Alphard and Vellfire launched in June 2023, demand for the new MPVs was huge, forcing orders to be suspended in late 2023 when the wait time for delivery of the models extended to a year.